 He laughed, a hint of his humor returning.
 “It doesn’t look like anyone’s still in the market.”

 She heard familiar footstep behind her before Rin hopped to her side, one arm up to protect his eyes from the rain.
-His sogginess meant the rats must have finished cleaning out Orinder’s booth rather than retreating to shelter.
+His sogginess meant the rats finished cleaning out Orinder’s booth rather than retreating to shelter.
 That hardly surprised her; they would find the bits too attractive to skimp on the stake.

 “For all of us?”
 Jesi asked, surprised.